 From Iron Man to Guardians of the Galaxy, Captain America, Doctor Strange, Thor and lots more, Marvel Cinematic Universe has successfully featured the most legendary and popular comic heroes through a colorful, vibrant, action-packed universe.
 After almost a decade of dominating the box office, Marvel is going to be celebrating its 10-year anniversary in the next year.
+We sat with Marvel President Kevin Feige to hear all about what’s to come.

 Established in 2008, the franchise has released a continuous flow of video games, comics, television series, and films for their enthusiastic audiences.
 The list of Marvel films includes (but not limited to) the following smashing hit titles: The Avengers, Captain America, Ant-Man, Thor, Iron Man, Spider-Man: Homecoming, and lots more!